rpha6/steelconnect-dialogflow/README.md

 A webhook for handling SteelConnect API calls using Google Dialogflow (https://dialogflow.com)

+## How to set up for local development
+* Clone the repo.
+* Install Python 2.
+* Install and configure the Google Cloud SDK by following the instructions here - https://cloud.google.com/sdk/docs/.
+On Windows this will install the Google Cloud SDK Shell which can be used to deploy the app, on OSX and Linux simply use the terminal.
+* Install the app engine python extension by entering 'gcloud components install app-engine-python' into the Google Cloud SDK Shell if on Windows or the terminal for OSX and Linux
+* Run the app from the repo with `dev_appserver.py app.yaml`.

 ## How to install on Google App Engine

 ### Creating a Google App Engine project